-By providing a sanitary wastewater collection and treatment service.
+Provision of a sanitary wastewater collection and treatment service.

-- By protecting the environment through the treatment of wastewater. - By providing water conservation programmes.
+Protection of the environment through the treatment of wastewater.

+Provision of water conservation programmememes.

 By meeting commercial wastewater needs and meeting community needs at an affordable cost.

 SIGNIFICANT PROJECTS

 As the resource consent to discharge untreated water into the Buller Kawatiri River is due to end, Council requires \$2.24 million to prepare the wastewater and sewerage pump station infrastructure to enable this activity to continue and the resource consents and affected party approvals to be gained.